danluo7/049_drakes_code/README.md

 	pdf(file="GBM049_R_output.pdf")

-	working_dir = "/home/daniel/ubuntu/workspace/all_049/gbm_049_drake/de/ballgown/ref_only"
-	setwd(working_dir)
-	dir()

-Import expression and differential expression results from the HISAT2/StringTie/Ballgown pipeline
+#Import expression and differential expression results from the HISAT2/StringTie/Ballgown pipeline

 	load('bg.rda')

-Load gene names for lookup later in the tutorial
+#Load gene names for lookup later in the tutorial

 	bg_table = texpr(bg, 'all')
 	bg_gene_names = unique(bg_table[, 9:10])

-Pull the gene_expression data frame from the ballgown object
+#Pull the gene_expression data frame from the ballgown object

 	gene_expression = as.data.frame(gexpr(bg))
 	head(gene_expression)

-Get the first 3 rows of data and a selection of columns
+#Get the first 3 rows of data and a selection of columns

 	gene_expression[1:3,c(1:3,4)]

-View the column names
+#View the column names

 	colnames(gene_expression)

-View the row names by row.names(gene_expression) (will be long)
+#View the row names by row.names(gene_expression) (will be long)

-Determine the dimensions of the dataframe.  'dim()' will return the number of rows and columns
+#Determine the dimensions of the dataframe.  'dim()' will return the number of rows and columns

 	dim(gene_expression)

-Just for fun, check BRD4 expression across all 8 samples:
+#Just for fun, check BRD4 expression across all 8 samples:

 	i = row.names(gene_expression) == "NM_058243"
 	gene_expression[i,]

-Load the transcript to gene index from the ballgown object.
+#Load the transcript to gene index from the ballgown object.
 Each row of data represents a transcript.
 Many of these transcripts represent the same gene.
 Determine the numbers of transcripts and unique genes

 	transcript_gene_table = indexes(bg)$t2g